 Whether you are personally fighting the beast of addiction or not, this movement hinges on the average citizen claiming some responsibility and engaging in the fight.
 You can help your neighbor, and you can pray in faith.
 You can reach out and let the addict and alcoholic know they are loved and we haven’t written them off to suffer in isolation and dreaded darkness.

 It’s you and I that hold the power to help our nation turn the corner on this issue.
 It’s the love and power of God working through all of us as we intentionally involve ourselves in the mess that rests around us.
 It’s our helping hand and believing heart that is stirring a generation of people into action.

 One day at a time.
 One person at a time.
-WE can shift the course of history and walk with the addicted soul into freedom, wholeness, and purpose.
-God wants this more then you and I combined, and as we ask for His help we can rest assured knowing it is here.
+We can shift the course of history and walk with the addicted soul into freedom, wholeness, and purpose.
+God wants this more than you and I combined, and as we ask for His help we can rest assured knowing it is here.

-God wants to use you and I to be His hands and feet that love our struggling communities into His healing arms.
+God wants to use you and me to be His hands and feet that love our struggling communities into His healing arms.

 Cross the Bridge - 6min video

 Set up a time to connect with Erik about one on one coaching/support for pornography addiction - firstname.lastname@example.org